 “Peter, a young ruler of the Muscovite state, visited Bratislava in the summer 1698 as part of the Grand Embassy, a diplomatic mission to Europe (1697 – 1698).
 In 2018, Slovakia and Russia celebrated the 320th anniversary of the historic visit with an exhibition from Peterhof, a place where the tsar materialized the most amazing things he saw in the European countries.” (official opening text of the exhibition)

 The exhibition presents beautiful details and precise artwork which created stories of that time, described a lifestyle and social living standards.
-I pretty liked a simplicity of the exhibition, its spaciousness and determination to pay a tribute to artists.
+I pretty liked the

 There is always something very special, no matter which exhibition in the world you visit.
 The Golden Age of Peterhof has also a very interesting “chair” to see – the throne of Peter II.
 It says a story of Alexander Danilovich Menshikov, one of the most influential man in Russia with the highest military rank – Generalissimus and enormous wealth.
 Menshikov wanted his daughter to be married by Peter II.
-More power he gained, more arogant he behaved.
+More power he gained, more arrogant he behaved.
 Therefore, he was not popular in the old Russian nobility, especially the Dolgorukovs and the Galitzines.
 Once united, they used all his criminal acts and political sins to overthrow him.
 One of them was a very foolish gesture – Menshikov sat on the Peter II. throne whilst waiting for him.
-With a help of General Saltykov, Menshikov was arrested, deprived of all his dignities and sent to Beryozovo in Siberia where he died.
+With the

 It is considered to be an absolute disrespect when someone else than the ruler sits on the throne.